Wyvi/nr-model/README.md

 To update the model version, start by creating a new branch with the name `aa.bb`, where `aa.bb` represents the new model version.

+For example, if the current version is `2.0` and your changes are minor, the new version should be `2.1`, while major changes warrant a version bump to `3.0`.

 Set this branch as the default branch on GitHub.
-If the current version is `2.0` and your changes are minor, the new version should be `2.1`, while major changes warrant a version bump to `3.0`.

 Next, make your modifications to the files within the model directory, and update the content of the `version` file to reflect the new version as `aa.bb.0`.
 Afterward, execute the `build.sh` script to ensure that everything builds correctly.

-Push your changes to GitHub, and then create a new GitHub release.
+Push your changes to GitHub, and mark the branch as the default branch.
+Then create a new GitHub release.